-VIS Desktop lets you sketch out networks of people, companies and other entities into a visual diagram of actors and connections.
-It uses the same types of nodes and connections as aleph and will eventually run both within the aleph interface and on your desktop computer.
+Network diagrams let you sketch out networks of people, companies and other entities into a visual diagram of actors and connections.
+It uses the same types of nodes and connections as Aleph and runs both within the Aleph interface and on your desktop computer.

 Below some of the common questions we've received about VIS Desktop.
 If you have another question or want to suggest an improvement, please get in touch.